-- Costs incurred for the creation, revision, production, printing or publishing of the work-in-progress - Extended stays or travel to additional destinations not related to the research project - Travel expenses for anyone other than the applicant or researcher contracted for the project.
-If you require access support to undertake research due to a disability, please contact the Program Consultant - Normal operating expenses such as rent, utilities and employee remuneration including staff time dedicated to the research project - Costs associated with self-assessment or internal review limited to your organization's current program or operational activities - Payment or honorarium to an interviewee, with the exception of gifts made to Indigenous Elders or Knowledge Keepers according to cultural protocol.
+- Costs incurred for the creation, revision, production, printing or publishing of the work-in-progress - Extended stays or travel to additional destinations not related to the research project - Travel, accommodation or hospitality expenses for anyone other than the applicant or researcher contracted for the project.
+If you require access support to undertake research due to a disability, please contact the Program Consultant - Ongoing or operating expenses such as office rental, utilities, internet service, subscriptions and employee remuneration including staff time dedicated to the research project - Normal operating expenses such as rent, utilities and employee remuneration including staff time dedicated to the research project - Costs associated with self-assessment or internal review limited to your organization's current program or operational activities - Payment or honorarium to an interviewee, except for gifts made to Indigenous Elders or Knowledge Keepers according to cultural protocol.